Summit One Vanderbilt is a new development in the heart of Midtown Manhattan, New York City.

 On the 93rd floor, visitors will have the chance to visit Apres, a Nordic-themed cafe.

-Afterward, guests explore the open-air terrace views of Manhattan and beyond, which will take 10-15 minutes.
+Afterward, guests explore the open-air terrace views of Manhattan and beyond, which will take 10 to 15 minutes.

 Then, visitors soar in the world’s giant glass-bottomed exterior elevator, Ascent.

-Ascent is the best vantage point in NYC that takes the guests to the highest point of the Vanderbilt building, 1401 feet above the street, to enjoy the views of the city.
+Ascent is the best vantage point in NYC that takes the guests to the highest point of the Vanderbilt building, 1401 feet (427 meters) above the street, to enjoy the views of the city.

 One Vanderbilt hovers over midtown Manhattan as the tallest building in the neighborhood.

-This is the perfect location to get a view of the iconic skyline of New York City.
+This is the perfect location to view New York City’s iconic skyline.

-From the Summit observation decks, visitors can see Empire State Building, Chrysler Building, One World Trade Center and the entire downtown Manhattan.
+From the Summit observation decks, visitors can see the Empire State Building, the Chrysler Building, One World Trade Center and the entire downtown Manhattan.

 The Statue of Liberty, the East River and the Atlantic Ocean are also visible from the Summit.

-This extended opening hours of the observation deck lets visitors experience the NYC skyline and the features of Summit One Vanderbilt both at day and night.
+This extended opening hours of the observation deck lets visitors experience the NYC skyline and the features of Summit One Vanderbilt both during the day and night.

 The entire Summit One Vanderbilt experience takes 90 minutes to explore.

-However, we suggest you spend 2 to 3 hours exploring all the features and exhibits of the Summit One Vanderbilt observation decks.
+However, we suggest you spend two to three hours exploring all the features and exhibits of the Summit One Vanderbilt observation decks.